 You can absolutely just dump your meat and veggies in the pot and run.
-Your meal will still end up delicious, but taking just an extra few moments to brown them on the stove top first will really help to seal all the juices into the meat and boost the flavour of the final dish.
+Your meal will still end up delicious, but taking just an extra few moments to brown your meat and/or vegetables on the stove top first will really help to seal all the juices into the meat and boost the flavour of the final dish.

-2 Get organised:
+2 Get organised

 In the morning just pop the pot back into the slow cooker base and turn it on.
 Just try to remember to take it out of the fridge when you get up so that it warms up a little before you switch it on and you don’t risk cracking your pot due to extremes of temperature.

-3 Don’t be a peeping Tom:
+3 Don’t be a peeping Tom

-4 Get fresh at the end:
+4 Get fresh at the end

 Your dish would have been wonderful just as it was, but such an added touch could make all the difference and turn a really good meal into an absolutely scrumptious one!

-5 Be a greedy guts:
+5 Be a greedy guts

 Well, sort of.
 If your crock pot’s big enough (and you don’t have five kids to guzzle all the food down on one night), try to make double so that you can freeze some.
 You might as well leave yourself with no work at all for another day!

 Above all remember that crock pots aren’t just for casseroles and stews.
 You can make cakes & puddings, chili and bolognese sauces, ribs, curries, pot roasts, soups, stocks and quite possibly hundreds of other things in there, too.

 WHAT ARE YOUR FAVOURITE CROCK POT RECIPES?
-PLEASE DO SHARE!

-- 1 onion, chopped
+- 1 onion chopped

-- 1 small to medium pumpkin, peeled and chopped into smallish cubes
+- 1 small to medium pumpkin peeled and chopped into smallish cubes

-- 2 cloves garlic, crushed
+- 2 garlic cloves crushed

-- 2-cm piece fresh ginger, finely sliced or grated
+- 2 cm piece fresh ginger finely sliced or grated

 - 2 tablespoons Thai red curry paste